Skip to main content

 atlas agents and MCP

-type: atlas bundled agents are self-contained — they have their own built-in tool surfaces and ignore the tools array entirely.
+type: atlas built-in agents are self-contained — they have their own built-in tool surfaces and ignore the tools array entirely.
 If you need a specific MCP tool called, use type: llm instead.

 Common servers